MrXerios/UsefulDescriptors/README.md

     print(e)
 ```

-    'A' object has no attribute 'val'
+    'A' object has no attribute 'val' (accessed from alias)

 In addition, an alias of a method can be defined in the same way: